 This setup makes you wonder why anyone would willing step into the dog eat dog world of Escape From Tarkov and beyond the sheer adrenaline and satisfaction of an extraction you’ll find a wealth of trader tasks to complete that require specific actions and in turn unlock more powerful equipment for you to buy or barter directly from them.
 Alongside these tasks players can also slowly fill their hideout with scavenged resources that provides passive benefits as well as serving as a standard long term money and resource sink.

 On a shorter time frame you’ll find your money (Roubles, Dollars and Euros) regularly slipping through your fingers to keep your gear restocked and repaired along with the associated ammo to load your gun.
-With equipment slots of headsets, headwear, body armour, face, eyewear, armband, rig, scabbard and up to 3 weapons dying can be an expensive lesson in Escape From Tarkov.
+With equipment slots of headsets, helmets, body armour, face, eyewear, armband, rig, scabbard and up to 3 weapons dying can be an expensive lesson in Escape From Tarkov.
 This death expense can be even more harsh for players that fully dive into the deep weapon customisation system to create a deadly weapon from hand selected compatible parts.
 Players need not find all of these parts themselves though with the flea market unlocked once your character reaches level 5 allowing for direct trades between players less a small fee.

-With the sheer number of items this flea market could be a game in itself and some players have definitely adopted this approach spending hours securing bargains and reselling them to profit in the harsh world of Tarkov.
+With the sheer number of items this flea market could be a game in itself and some players have definitely adopted this approach spending hours securing bargains to profit in the harsh world of Tarkov.
 This is just one of the niche playstyles that Escape From Tarkov players have adopted alongside players who opt to fully gear up for raids to maximise their combat power or the rat players that sneak in the shadows looting everything left behind.

 In it’s current state Escape From Tarkov is an addicting realistic survival shooter with the mechanics making every high value loot find, kill or extract exceedingly rewarding and in stark contrast to the devastating lows of the many deaths you will no doubt experience.